codefellows-seattle-javascript-401d19/31-34-budget-tracker/README.md

 ###### CategoryForm Component
 * should expect an `onComplete` prop to be a function
-  * that function should be invoked with the CategoryForms State when the form is submited
+  * that function should be invoked with the CategoryForms State when the form is submitted
-* should support and optional `category` prop that will initialize the state of the form
+* should support an optional `category` prop that will initialize the state of the form

 ###### CategoryItem Component
 * should display the category's name and budget
-* should recive a category prop from Dashbaord
+* should receive a category prop from Dashboard
 * should display a delete button
   * `onClick` the category should be removed from the application state
 * should display a CategoryForm